-On demand mental health service provider Ginger raises $50 million – TechCrunch
+On-demand mental health service provider Ginger raises $50 million – TechCrunch

-Ginger, a provider of on demand mental healthcare services, has raised $50 million in a new round of funding.
+Ginger, a provider of on-demand mental healthcare services, has raised $50 million in a new round of funding.

 The new capital comes as interest and investment in mental health and wellness has emerged as the next big area of interest for investors in new technology and healthcare services companies.